Spring Allergies in Pakistan: Natural Prevention & Relief Guide

 What’s Actually Happening During an Allergic Reaction

-Understanding the mechanism helps explain why natural approaches work.
-When your immune system encounters a harmless substance — like pollen — and mistakenly labels it as a threat, it produces IgE antibodies against it.
-On re-exposure, these antibodies trigger mast cells to release histamine and other inflammatory compounds.
-Histamine causes the classic symptoms: sneezing, itching, runny nose, watery eyes, and congestion.
+On the next exposure, these antibodies tell mast cells to release histamine and other inflammatory compounds.
+Histamine causes the classic symptoms.
+You get sneezing, itching, a runny nose, watery eyes, and congestion.

 Natural Supplements for Spring Allergy Prevention in Pakistan